scalawithcats/scala-with-cats/src/pages/monads/state.md

 [`cats.data.State`][cats.data.State]
 allows us to pass additional state around as part of a computation.
-We define `State` instances representing atomic operations on the state, and thread them together using `map` and `flatMap`.
+We define `State` instances representing atomic state operations and thread them together using `map` and `flatMap`.
 In this way we can model mutable state in a purely functional way, without using mutation.

 ### Creating and Unpacking State

-Boiled down to its simplest form, instances of `State[S, A]` represent functions of type `S => (S, A)`.
+Boiled down to their simplest form, instances of `State[S, A]` represent functions of type `S => (S, A)`.
 `S` is the type of the state and `A` is the type of the result.